 Why do yoga?
 For fitness, flexibility, stress-relief or well-being?
 All great reasons.
-But what those who come to yoga find, perhaps unexpectedly, is that yoga is a powerful tool to learn more about yourself.
+But what those who join our yoga teacher trainings find, perhaps unexpectedly, is that yoga is a powerful tool to learn more about yourself.
 In doing so, it helps you connect with your true nature.
 In yoga we call this concept of self-study Swadhyaya.

 The Withdrawal of Your Senses

 Take, for instance, the experience of being blindfolded (or better still, doing yoga blindfolded).
 What is your instinctive reaction to this prospect?
 Fear?
 Anxiety?
 Excitement?
 Once you become aware of this reaction, the fun part begins.
 You can question why you have this reaction.
 What are you afraid of?
 What memories or attachments does it invoke in you?
 How would you prefer to proceed and why is this?
 All of this reflection is potent self-study, and a great introduction to Swadhyaya.
 And that’s before the actual practice of pratyahara even begins.

 Do you wish to learn more about Swadhyaya and Pratyahara, a great starting point is the Foundation of Yoga Teacher Training Course.

 Darken the Room and Focus on the Story